tj/n/README.md

     export N_ARCH=x64-musl
     apk add bash curl libstdc++
     n install lts
-    n --arch x64-musl install lts   # using a flag

 If the custom mirror requires authentication you can add the [url-encoded](https://urlencode.org) username and password into the URL. e.g.